sanchda/simple_server/readme.md

 ### Coding Exercise (Implementation)

 This program implements a simple C server and corresponding Python client for serializing messages to a file on the server machine.
+Builds are passing on:
+ * Windows, MSVC (32 and 64-bit; tested on Win10)
+ * Windows, MinGW (64-bit)
+ * Linux,   GCC-8 (64-bit)

 ## Server Directions